MrCream0/DigitalAudioDictionary/C++/cpp-basics.md

 ## Control Flow

-Control flow statements allow you yo control the execution flow of a program.
+Control flow statements allow you to control the execution flow of a program.
 The main control flow statements are:
 + if-else: Executes a block of code conditionally based on a Boolean expression ("if this is true then do this").
 + for: Executes a block of code repeatedly for a specified number of iterations ("for each variable in this variable do something")
 + while: Executes a block of code repeatedly as long as a condition is true. ("while this is true do this")